GPropersi/CodePath_iOS_Tip_Calculator/README.md

 - Setting colors for the unsafe area of a View, discovered when the 'Unsafe' area's white background was covering up the battery and clock display.
 Set to be the SystemBackground color.
 - Determining how to see if 10 minutes had passed - just need a function to check the difference between two intervals in time.
 - Placing horizontal dividing lines in a view - ended up just needing a label with a background color, and making it 1px thick.
+- Forcing the app into only portrait mode took some digging on the internet...

 ## License